SanjayGanesh614/Intern-CRM/DOCS/PRD.md

 8. Technology Stack (MANDATORY)

-The CRM Dashboard must be built using the following technologies:
+The CRM Dashboard must be built using the following technologies.
+This stack is final and must be adhered to strictly by all builders and AI agents.

 8.1 Frontend
-Framework: React (Latest Version)
+Framework: React (Latest Stable Version)

-The UI must be developed using React, chosen for:
+The user interface must be developed using React, chosen for:

-Component-based UI structure

-Strong compatibility with Firebase
+Component-based architecture suitable for complex dashboards

-Easy integration of tables, modals, drawers, dashboards
+Excellent support for large data tables, modals, drawers, and side panels

-High performance for real-time Firestore-powered interfaces

-Native compatibility with Firebase Studio’s AI code generation capabilities

-Additional frontend dependencies:
+Strong ecosystem for admin/CRM-style applications

+Predictable state management for multi-user workflows

+Easy integration with REST APIs and real-time updates (polling or WebSockets)

+Frontend Dependencies (Mandatory / Allowed)

-React Router (navigation)
+React Router — client-side navigation

-TailwindCSS or Material UI (UI styling — builder may choose)
+TailwindCSS or Material UI — UI styling (builder may choose one)

-Zustand / Redux (state management)
+Zustand or Redux Toolkit — global state management

-react-table or MUI DataGrid (for internship table)
+react-table or MUI DataGrid — high-performance internship/company tables

+Axios / Fetch API — backend communication

+The frontend must be fully decoupled from backend implementation details.

 8.2 Backend
+Backend Framework

-Backend must be implemented entirely using Firebase services:
+The backend must be implemented using one of the following:

-1. Firebase Firestore (Database)
+Node.js (Express or Fastify)
+OR

+Python (FastAPI)

+The choice must prioritize:

+Clean REST API design

+Async support for long-running tasks

+Easy integration with Python-based fetch scripts

+Database: MongoDB (Primary Data Store)

+MongoDB is the single source of truth for all application data.

+MongoDB must store:

-Stores internship data
+Internship data

-Stores company data
+Company data

-Stores activity logs

-Stores assignments, remarks, follow-ups

-Stores AI outreach messages

-Uses Firestore indexes for efficient filtering & pagination

-2. Firebase Cloud Functions (Server-side logic)

-Implements all API endpoints outlined in API_SPEC.md, including:

-Internship fetch execution

-Status updates
+User accounts and roles

+Sales pipeline status

 Assignments

-AI outreach generator invocation

-Follow-up handling
+Remarks and activity logs

+Follow-ups and reminders

+AI-generated outreach messages

+Fetch execution logs and progress tracking

+MongoDB Requirements

+Schemas must strictly follow Data.md

+Proper indexes must be created for:

+status

+assigned_to

+company_id

+follow_up_date

+fetched_at

+Use upserts for company enrichment

+Avoid unbounded collection scans

+8.2.1 Python Fetch Script Integration (Mandatory)

+The existing Python internship fetch script must be integrated into the backend as a server-side job, never executed from the frontend.

+Accepted integration approaches:

+Backend triggers Python via subprocess

+Background worker / job queue (preferred for scale)

+Responsibilities of the Python script integration:

+Fetch internships from external sources

+Deduplicate records

+Insert internships into MongoDB

+Extract and upsert companies into the companies collection

+Track fetch progress (%)

+Write fetch metadata to a fetch_log collection

+Support cancellation and retry

+8.3 Authentication & Authorization

+Authentication must be implemented using one of the following:

+Custom JWT-based authentication

+OR a managed auth provider (e.g., Auth0, Clerk, Cognito)

+Authorization requirements:

+Role-based access control:

+Admin

+Sales

+Viewer

+API-level enforcement of permissions

+No direct database access from the frontend

+8.4 Real-Time & Near–Real-Time Updates

+The system must support near real-time UI updates using one or more of the following:

+WebSockets

+Server-Sent Events (SSE)

+Polling with optimized intervals

+Used for:

+Fetch progress updates

+Status changes

+Assignment updates

 Notifications

-Scheduled tasks

-Cloud Functions serve as the backend API layer.

-3. Firebase Authentication

-Used for:

-Admin/user login

-Role-based access control

-Restricting database reads & writes according to user roles

-4. Firebase Cloud Scheduler

-Used to automate:

-Scheduled internship fetches

-Daily follow-up reminders
+Follow-up reminders

-Notification triggers

-5. Firebase Hosting

-React app deployed on Firebase Hosting (CDN-backed, HTTPS).

-8.3 Real-Time Architecture

-The system must leverage React + Firestore’s native real-time capabilities:

-Internship table updates in real-time as statuses change

-Progress screen updates dynamically during fetch

-Notifications appear immediately

-Assignments and follow-ups sync instantly
+Real-time behavior must be handled at the API layer, not in the database.

-8.4 AI Integration Layer
+8.5 AI Integration Layer

-AI features must operate through Cloud Functions:
+AI features must operate through backend APIs, never directly from the frontend.

+Required AI endpoints (as defined in api.md):

 /ai/outreach/generate